LizzMancilla/mongo_graphql_react/README.md

 ## To test ...

-1. Open in your browser
+First, open in your browser

 Graphql UI: http://localhost:4000/graphql

 Front UI: http://localhost:3000/

-2.
-a.
+2a.
 In *Graphql UI* execute this query
 ```graphql
 {
   products{